-- 2 We acknowledge the support of the funding agencies IN2P3-France, FNRS/IISN-Belgium, SNF- - 3 Suiss and JINR-Russia.
-We would like to thank all private companies which have collaborated with - 4 our institutes in developing and providing materials for the OPERA Target Tracker construction.
-We - 5 are grateful to OPERA collaboration for all the provided support.
+We acknowledge the support of the funding agencies IN2P3-France, FNRS/IISN-Belgium, SNF-Swiss and JINR-Russia.
+We would like to thank all private companies which have collaborated with our institutes in developing and providing materials for the OPERA Target Tracker construction.
+We are grateful to the OPERA collaboration for the support provided.
+Finally, we would like to thank all technicians non-authors of this paper who have helped us all these last years.